 Any number of different liabilities may be involved – public, professional or your liability as an employer – not to mention the adverse impact on your standing and reputation as a competent electrician.

 That’s why you might want to talk to us at constructaquote.com about electricians’ insurance.

-- Our service centre is entirely UK-based
+- Our service centre is based in the UK in South Wales.

 Let’s take a close look at electricians’ insurance

 Let’s count the ways in which electricians’ insurance may help to protect your business.

 If you represent yourself as an electrician, your customers expect a degree of knowledge and competence displayed by anyone else in your profession who has similar qualifications and experience.

 If the quality of your work has fallen short of those standards and your customer suffers a financial loss as a result, he or she may sue you for professional negligence, claiming a substantial sum of money by way of compensation.

 Professional liability insurance not only protects you against such claims, but the very fact of your having it might give potential customers the confidence in hiring you, thanks to the professionalism and standards you strive to maintain.

 You have a wider, more general, public liability too